-It is estimated that approximately 30% of healthcare providers report symptoms or signs of dermatitis involving their hands, and as many as 85% give a history of having skin problems.
-Hence, promoting skin integrity through providing good hand hygiene products and teaching the correct techniques for hand hygiene is vital for the safety of both the healthcare provider and patients.
+It is estimated that approximately 30% of healthcare providers report symptoms or signs of dermatitis involving their hands,^{lxxii} and as many as 85% give a history of having skin problems.^{lxxiii} Hence, promoting skin integrity through providing good hand hygiene products and teaching the correct techniques for hand hygiene is vital for the safety of both the healthcare provider and patients.

-Occupational hand dermatitis is mostly caused by hand washing and work where skin is occluded by wearing gloves.
-Description ABHRs have been shown to be less irritating to skin than soap and water, Description of ABHRs have been shown to be less irritating to skin than soap and water, Description of ABHR, it is generally due to pre-irritated skin.
-Description of ABHR, it is generally due to pre-irritated skin.
-Description of ABHR will help to alleviate with ABHRs is uncommon.
-Staff education relating to the benefits of ABHR will help to alleviate anxiety and promote their use.
-Description of ABHR will help to alleviate anxiety and promote their use.
+Occupational hand dermatitis is mostly caused by hand washing and work where skin is occluded by wearing gloves.^{Ixxxiv} ABHRs have been shown to be less irritating to skin than soap and water,^{Ixxxv, Ixxxvi, Ixxxvi, Ixxxviii} despite perceptions to the contrary.
+If an individual feels a burning sensation following the application of ABHR, it is generally due to pre-irritated skin.^{Ixxxix} Allergic contact dermatitis associated with ABHRs is uncommon.
+Staff education relating to the benefits of ABHR will help to alleviate anxiety and promote their use.^{xc}